doeixd/make-with/README.md

 **A:** No. `Make With` is designed for creating self-contained, encapsulated objects.
 It's perfect for local component state or module-level state, but it has no built-in concept of a global, application-wide store.

 **Q: What about performance?
 Isn't creating new objects on every call slow?**
 **A:** For the vast majority of use cases (UI state, SDKs), the performance impact is negligible.
 JavaScript engines are highly optimized for short-lived object creation.
-For hot paths, you can use the mutable pattern shown in the advanced examples.
+For performance-critical hot paths, you can use the mutable pattern shown in the advanced examples.

 **Q: Why the empty `()` call at the end of `makeLayered`?**
 **A:** This is the "terminator call."
 Because `makeLayered` allows a variable number of enhancement layers, it needs a clear signal that you are finished adding layers and want the final object to be constructed.
 The empty `()` provides an explicit and unambiguous way to finalize the process.